Tautphaus Park: Idaho Falls Zoo at Tautphaus Park

 The zoo at Tautphaus Park originated in 1934 when the City of Idaho Falls took ownership of the park.
 Al Heslop became resident superintendent of the park and director of the zoo in the early years when the zoo housed local wildlife including bears, elk, deer, antelope, badgers and coyotes, in addition to monkeys and birds.

 Today the zoo sits on 7 acres within Tautphaus Park and houses over 300 individual animals representing 130 exotic species.
-By agreement with Zoo Idaho, the Idaho Falls Zoo specializes in exotic animals while Zoo Idaho specializes in North American animals.
 Known as “the best little zoo in the west”, the Idaho Falls Zoo is operated by the City of Idaho Falls Parks and Recreation Department.
 The first zoo in Idaho to be accredited by the Association of Zoos and Aquariums, it currently participates in over 40 species survival plans.
 The zoo averages around 145,000 visitors during the season.

 Tautphaus Park Zoological Society is a non-profit corporation dedicated to helping the City promote and expand the zoo.
 Fundraising events have included Wines in the Wild, Chillin’ at the Zoo, Zoo Brew, Hawaiian Masquerade Ball and Boo at the Zoo.